 A function that extracts the user ID from the userinfo response.
 Should take a single argument (the userinfo list) and return the user ID as a string.

 Whether to fail closed if UserInfo cannot be bound to a validated ID token subject.
-Whenever both UserInfo and a validated ID token are available, shinyOAuth always verifies that their
+Whenever both UserInfo and a validated ID token are available, shinyOAuth compares the validated ID token

 oauth_provider(), when not explicitly supplied, this is inferred asTRUEwhenuserinfo_requiredisTRUEand eitherid_token_validationoruse_nonceisTRUE; otherwise it defaults toFALSE.- userinfo_signed_jwt_required